Halt to Teck Frontier mine signals new fossil fuel exploration just not worth it

 Teck corporation's decision not to proceed with the $21-billion Frontier mine project may signal the beginning of the end for fossil fuel exploration and development.
 Market forces, lender resistance and public opposition already block development.
-Now global civil society organizations are investigating how to word an international agreement that places strict limits on finding and producing fossil fules.
+Now global civil society organizations are investigating how to word an international agreement that places strict limits on finding and producing fossil fuels.

 On February 4, the Bulletin of Atomic Scientists published a paper by three internationally renowned environmentalists, proposing a "fossil fuel non-proliferation treaty": "Just like the accumulation of nuclear weapons, the continued buildup of carbon in the atmosphere -- caused largely by the burning of fossil fuels -- is a clear and present danger to life on Earth," begins the document from Tzeporah Berman, Peter Newell and Matthew Stilwell.